martinzaefferer/zaef20b/README.md

 Note, that an easier accessible version of the provided methods is available via https://github.com/martinzaefferer/COBBS

 The difference: zaef20b repository is only intend for exact reproduction.
 The COBBS repository provides explanations and easier accessible interfaces (but does not reproduce the performed experiments exactly).

+In addition, the "completeRibbonPlot.pdf" shows the complete set of figures representing the error of algorithm performances produced by the different test functions.
+The paper only shows a subset of these.